paskej/Stream-Spotter/README.md

 navigate to ".\StreamSpotter\StreamSpotter\bin\Release".
 You should see a .exe file in this folder.
 You can delete the Debug folder if it is in the bin folder, and can then move the bin folder anywhere in your file system.

+Tests Instructions: To run the tests, simply build the program, and navigate to "Test" -> "Run All Tests" in the toolbar on the top of the screen.

 Known bugs:
 *When in the movie screen, if the program is in it's smallest state, the title and description may not be formatted correctly.
  This stayed like this because we did not have enough time to adjust the formatting.